wrench-project/wrench/doc/guide/htcondor.md

 execution: wrench::HTCondorCentralManagerService and wrench::HTCondorNegotiatorService.

 The wrench::HTCondorCentralManagerService coordinates the execution of jobs submitted to the HTCondor pool.
-Jobs submitted to the wrench::HTCondorService are then queued in a `std::vector<wrench::StandardJob *>`, which are then consumed as resources become available.
+Jobs submitted to the wrench::HTCondorComputeService are then queued in a `std::vector<wrench::StandardJob *>`, which are then consumed as resources become available.
 The Central Manager also spawns the execution of the wrench::HTCondorNegotiatorService, which performs matchmaking